kpinc/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

     ---
     ntp_server: acme.example.org
     database_server: storage.example.org

+When inventory is :ref:`assembled from a directory
+<inventory_directory>`, variables declared in ``host_vars`` or
+``group_vars`` directories are only seen when these directories are in a specified inventory directory.
+Although sub-directories of specified inventory directories are searched for inventory files, having ``host_vars`` or ``group_vars`` directories in the same directory as an inventory file is not sufficient.

 You can also create *directories* named after your groups or hosts.
 Ansible will read all the files in these directories in lexicographical order.
 An example with the 'raleigh' group: